ajpz/outbreak/README.md

 Play the game at http://www.playoutbreak.com/

 ## How to play
 The best way to play this game is to create an account and have a friend join in on the fun.
 The minimum number of players is 2 and the max is 4.
 Once you create a game and have the number of players to play, all players will be sent to the board game map.
-If you know how to play and it's your turn, you can start picking your actions.
-However, if you need a refresher on the map, click on our rules manual at the bottom of the game screen.
+If you know how to play and it's your turn, you can start picking your actions right away.
+However, if you need a refresher on how to play, click on our rules manual at the bottom of the game screen.

 ## Contributors
 - [Victor Hom](https://github.com/VictorHom)